ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 ===============

 You can start a session with the PyAdditive client in multiple ways.
 For example, you can start a local session or a remote session.

-Also, before you can visualize the results of a parametric additive simulation, you must instantiate a parametric study.
+Before you can visualize the results of a parametric additive simulation, you must instantiate a parametric study.

 .. _ref_starting_a_local_session: